BioMedCentralLtd/spring-data-elasticsearch-examples/README.md

 # spring-data-elasticsearch-examples
-examples for getting started with spring data elasticsearch
+example for getting started with spring data elasticsearch